 Next spring, a second interim plaza will pop up on Harrison Avenue, between Essex and Beach Streets.
 A Better City led the development of the conceptual design proposal that now serves as guide for this plaza’s final design; this was done in cooperation with the BTD, other city agencies, Chinatown Main Street and local youth and resident groups.
 Stantec’s Urban Places Group served as design consultant for these proposals.
 The Cresset Group, developers of a new residential retrofit bordering the site, is funding the final design and construction of the interim plaza.
 Details about this project and process will be discussed at A Better City’s September Board Meeting.

 A Better City sees an opportunity in the repurposing of underused transportation infrastructure to advance Boston’s environmental, economic, and social goals.
 The interim plazas coming to Franklin Street and Harrison Avenue are just two in a series of plaza projects that will start to appear around the city.
 New models for public spaces are emerging in Boston.
 With A Better City’s Assistant Planning Director serving as project manager and advisor for all projects developed under the Public Realm Planning Study for Go Boston 2030, the business community is helping to shape these paradigms and supporting the City of Boston in its quest for a better public realm.

 To learn more details about Harrison Avenue’s interim plaza, our involvement with other City-led placemaking efforts, and the Public Realm planning Study for Go Boston 2030, join us at our upcoming Board Meeting or contact Irene Figueroa-Ortiz, Assistant Planning Director.

-Authored by Irene Figueroa Ortiz, Assistant Planning Director
+By: Irene Figueroa Ortiz, Assistant Planning Director